bufistov/self-driving-car-sim/README.md

 ### Unity Simulator User Instructions

 1. Clone the repository to your local directory, please make sure to use [Git LFS](https://git-lfs.github.com) to properly pull over large texture and model assets.
+Use **demo** branch for test_dqn.

 2. Install the free game making engine [Unity](https://unity3d.com), if you dont already have it.
 Unity is necessary to load all the assets.